-The Launch Broadcaster Application Request semantics shall be as defined in Table 9.70 and the syntax defined in the schema file org.atsc.launchApp-request.json.
+The Launch Broadcaster Application Request semantics are defined in Table 9.70 and the syntax shall be as defined in the schema file org.atsc.launchApp-request.json.
 Additional semantic definitions of parameters follow the table.

-Property Name Use Data Type Short Description

-jsonrpc 1 string "2.0"

-id 1 integer

-method 1 string "org.atsc.launchApp"

-appId 1 string (uri) The appId of the Broadcaster Application to launch
+Property Name Use Data Type Short Description jsonrpc 1 string "2.0" id 1 integer method 1 string "org.atsc.launchApp" appId 1 string (uri) The appId of the Broadcaster Application to launch Opaque text string from the calling Broadcaster Application to the launched Broadcaster application appId - This required string is the appId as defined in A/331 [3] Section 7.1.8.